 Candle anemone is easy to care for.
 Once established, this plant can be pretty much left alone.

-It grows well in full sun to partly shady locations, and will bloom with greenish white flowers from mid-spring to the end of summer.
+It grows well in full sun to partly shady locations, and will bloom with greenish white flowers from the middle of spring to the end of summer.

 These plants tolerate mildly acidic to alkaline soil, with a pH from about 6.0 to 8.5.
 Most important, though, is well drained soil.